 Among the highlights:

-Both of the currently approved vaccines — one developed by Moderna and the other by Pfizer — have proven to be highly effective in combatting COVID-19 across demographic and age groups.
+Both of the vaccines authorized for emergency use — one developed by Moderna and the other by Pfizer — have proven to be highly effective in combatting COVID-19 across demographic and age groups.

 Dr. Annabelle De St. Maurice, co-chief infection prevention officer and assistant professor of pediatrics in the division of infectious diseases at UCLA Health, said that there is no evidence that the vaccines are unsafe for pregnant women, but noted that testing among pregnant women is expected to begin in earnest in the coming weeks and months.
 She urged pregnant women to consult their physicians about taking the vaccine.
 Testing among children as young as 12 will begin this summer, she said.